 In which realm, then, shall we place the secondary qualities?
 The answer given is inevitable.
 We can conceive the primary qualities to exist in bodies as they really are; not so the secondary.

-"In truth they can be representative of
+they can be representative of

 nothing that exists out of the mind."
 They are, to be sure, caused by